mat-0/cheltenham-open-data/index.md

 <!-- weather_marker starts -->
 ## On Wednesday, 08 October 2025

-- The average temperature today is 13.68˚C,
+- The average temperature today is 14.2˚C,
-- With highs of 15.16˚C and lows of 13.15˚C,
+- With highs of 14.2˚C and lows of 14.2˚C,
-- It may feel like 13.48˚C with light intensity drizzle
+- It may feel like 13.84˚C with overcast clouds
-- The wind speed is 1.54m/s and visibility is 10000m
+- The wind speed is 2.73m/s and visibility is 10000m
-- The pressure is 1024hPa and humidity is 91%
+- The pressure is 1024hPa and humidity is 83%
 - The sun will rise at 06:20 and set at 17:30

 <!-- weather_marker ends -->